mkdocstrings/mkdocstrings/CONTRIBUTING.md

 - `fix`: Bug fix.
 - `perf`: About performance.
 - `refactor`: Changes which are not features nor bug fixes.
-- `revert`: When reverting a commit.
 - `style`: A change in code style/format.
 - `tests`: About tests.

-Subject (and body) must be valid Markdown.
+**Subject (and body) must be valid Markdown.**
 If you write a body, please add issues references at the end:

 ```
 Body.